ShaunaMack/cat-nip_terminalapp/Software_Development_Plan.md

 ------------------------------------------------------------------

+# Error Handling

+TTY-Prompt gem is used to minimise errors in user input.
+Users can't enter incorrect values because they have to choose from the presented options.

+When users are required to type information, if statements are used with prompts or default settings to prevent errors.

 # The Future of Cat-Nip_TerminalApp

 Once funding is established for the committed crew of techies at Cat-Nip the following features could be added: